Khuliso Mudau

-Khuliso Johnson Mudau (born 26 April 1995) is a South African soccer player who plays as a right-back for South African Premier Division side Mamelodi Sundowns.
+Khuliso Johnson Mudau (born 26 April 1995) is a South African professional soccer player who plays as a right back for South African Premier Division club Mamelodi Sundowns.

 Early life

 He was born in Messina – now known as Musina – in Limpopo.

 Club career

 After playing for JDR Stars, Magesi and Black Leopards, he signed for Mamelodi Sundowns on a five-year contract in October 2020.

 Style of play

-He plays as a right-back.
+Mudau plays as a right back.
 He can also play as a midfielder.